parthian-sterlet/sitega/README.md

 5double score_min = low bound for tested threshold of SiteGA model (default value 0.997) 6double dpvalue = granulation value for FPR compaction in table (threshold vs. FPR), default value 0.0000000005 implies the absence of compaction

+# Interpretation of results

+monte0dg.cpp creates file with {mnt} extention that may used for training (andy02.cpp) or performance evaluation andy0bsn2.cpp)

+andy02.cpp gradually constructs several sitega models, with the numbers of locally positioned dinucleotides (LPDs) assigned in 3rd, 4th and 5th parameters of command line (size_start, size_end and size_dif), their default values 10, 90 and 10 define the search of nine SiteGA models - with 10, 20, 30, etc. up to 90 LPDs.
+Selection of the final best model among these {10, 20, 30, .., 90} models is performed according to FPR estimated (see file with {train.txt} extension).
+The final sitega model with the minimal FPR at true positive rate (TPR) 0.5 is written in file with {mat} extention

+andy0bsn2.cpp may several tomes gradually construct several sitega models (parameter 7th num_iterations), but each time use only a part of dataset for training, the rest part of dataset is used to estimate FPR).
+Results represent the table of FPRs for TPR 0.1, 0.2, .. up to 0.9.
+The stored in file with extentsion {bs1.txt}

+andy1_mat.cpp takes ready sitega model and threshold and construct the profile of hits for tested file in fasta format, main ouput file  respect to 6th parameter of command line, the format of output file is following

+>487	GSM2827249_CREB1_hg38_4000	SEQ 488	THR 0.999190
+>488	GSM2827249_CREB1_hg38_4000	SEQ 489	THR 0.999190
+289	0.999362150000	-	ccggtgtgctcTGATTGGCCcaggctcttt
+408	0.999393233333	+	tggcacgcgctACCCCCTTTtgctttggtt
+>489	GSM2827249_CREB1_hg38_4000	SEQ 490	THR 0.999190
+65	0.999858233333	+	gatggtgatgaTGATGGTGAtgatggtgat
+118	0.999526933333	+	gatgatgatgaTGATGGTGAttgtgatgat
+217	0.999561166667	-	ccatcatcgccGTCATCATCaccatcatca
+243	0.999853133333	+	atggtgatgatGATGGTGATgtgatgatga

+after the header of each peak with first '>' symbol from 0 to several line respect to separate hits, for each hit are printed the start position, score, strand and sequence

+sitega_thr_dist_mat.cpp compute the distribition of sitega scores, output file (3rd parameter of command line) represents two columns with thresholds and respective FPRs, e.g.

+1.000000000000	5.12710661275e-07
+0.999998750000	1.02542132255e-06
+0.999997900000	1.53813198382e-06
+0.999996766667	2.0508426451e-06
+0.999995533333	2.56355330637e-06
+0.999994733333	3.07626396765e-06